Bandwidth/python-sdk/docs/RecordingsApi.md

 Delete Transcription

 Deletes the specified recording's transcription.

 Note: After the deletion is requested and a `204` is returned, the transcription will not be accessible anymore.
 However, it is not deleted immediately.
 This deletion process, while transparent and irreversible, can take an additional 24 to 48 hours.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth